vacuumlabs/cardano-hw-cli/docs/multisig-transactions.md

 At this point, the native script is present in the transaction witness set - now we only need to add the witnesses with signatures.

 ### Transforming the transaction
-HW wallets expect the transaction CBOR to be in *canonical* format.
-Unfortunately, cardano-cli sometimes produces incorrectly formatted tx files.
+HW wallets expect the transaction CBOR to be in *canonical* format (see CIP-0021).
+Unfortunately, cardano-cli sometimes produces tx files not compliant with CIP-0021.
 Use the following command to fix the formatting issues.
 ```
 cardano-hw-cli transaction transform \
 --tx-file tx.raw \